xSaVageAU/GUI-PwshScriptLoader/README.md

-# SavGUI_ScriptLoader
+# GUI-PwshScriptLoader

-***SavGUI*** is a PowerShell-based graphical user interface (GUI) tool designed to simplify the management and execution of PowerShell scripts.
+***PwshScriptLoader*** is a PowerShell-based graphical user interface (GUI) tool designed to simplify the management and execution of PowerShell scripts.
 It provides an intuitive interface for browsing and running scripts.

-In it's current version it will grab a list of all .ps1 powershell scripts in specific "Themes" and "Patches" directories, then list them in their respective menu.
+In it's current version it will grab a list of all .ps1 powershell scripts in `Resources\Scripts\Themes` and `\Resources\Scripts\Patches`, then lists them in their respective menu.

 In future versions the menus and directories they look in could be more dynamic.
 # Features
 * ***User-Friendly Interface:*** A clean and responsive GUI built with Windows Forms, allowing users to interact with their scripts effortlessly.